Dr. Christopher S. Brazel

 - M.S., Chemical Engineering, Purdue University, 1994

-Brazel’s lab also studies free radical polymerizations, including reaction kinetics and the application of environmentally-benign solvents to replace volatile organics in processing.
-The development of flexible polymers with superior thermal stability and low plasticizer leachability leads to new materials for use in areas such as space technology and automotive applications.
-Microencapsulation is another area of research interest, including such processes as spray drying, emulsion polymerization, and fluid-bed coating.
+Along these lines, the Brazel lab is also interested in the development of flexible polymers with superior thermal stability and low plasticizer leach-ability for use in long lifespan products and systems sensitive to extracts, such as biopharmaceuticals.
+Microencapsulation is another area of research interest, including such processes as spray drying, emulsion polymerization and fluid-bed coating.